linas/learn-experiments-fake/README.md

   Deleted 18 March 2021.
 * expt-10 through expt-18 start resucitating the shape code, and restart work on connector merging.
-Also debug rocksdb version 5.17 in expt-17 and debug orcksdb 6.19 in expt-18 See https://github.com/opencog/atomspace-rocks/issues/10
+Also debug rocksdb version 5.17 in expt-17 and debug rocksdb 6.19 in expt-18 See https://github.com/opencog/atomspace-rocks/issues/10
+* expt-19 (25 May 2021) is the first run with what I think is correct, working shape code.
+Its a copy of the same corpus as expt-18.